slimphp/Slim-Website/docs/v3/features/templates.md

 Slim does not have a view layer like traditional MVC frameworks.
 Instead, Slim's "view" _is the HTTP response_.
-Each Slim application route is responsible for preparing and returning an appropriate PSR 7 response object.
+Each Slim application route is responsible for preparing and returning an appropriate PSR-7 response object.

 > Slim's "view" is the HTTP response.